iioinc/iioScript/README.md

 iioScript is always assumed to be running in an environment with a Graphical User Interface (GUI).

 One of the first things to do in a GUI application is set the background color.
-In iioScript, the GUI is the default context, so just use the `set` command:
+In iioScript the GUI is the default context, so just use the `set` command:

 ```
 set color red end